-As of October 19, 2018, IDPH is reporting ten sporadic, clinically diagnosed cases of acute flaccid myelitis (AFM).
+As of November 16, 2018, IDPH is reporting the following number of patients under investigation and number of cases that are confirmed, probable, and not cases according to CDC review of acute flaccid myelitis (AFM).
 IDPH is working with the health care providers to collect necessary information to send to the Centers for Disease Control and Prevention (CDC) for AFM case classification.
-The case reports are from individuals younger than 18 years of age and from northern Illinois.
+The case reports are from northern and central Illinois, and all but one patient is under 18.
 Specific location information is not available.

 ***CDC will make the final determination on AFM classifications and numbers are subject to change.
-IDPH will update numbers every week day at noon.***
+IDPH will update numbers every weekday at 2:00pm.***

 What is Acute Flaccid Myelitis?

 Acute flaccid myelitis (AFM) is a rare but serious condition that affects the nervous system, specifically the spinal cord, causing the muscles and reflexes in the body to work abnormally.
 This type of condition is not new.
 Anyone can get AFM or neurologic conditions like it.
 There are different possible causes, such as viruses, toxins, and genetic disorders.

 Most patients will have sudden onset of limb weakness and loss of muscle tone and reflexes.
 Some patients also will experience:

 - difficulty moving the eyes,